DJZhibek/cortina/README.md

 **Build Notes:**

-* To build the MediaMonkey Installation Package, compress all files, except for cortina.xml, with any Zip compressor utility.
+* To build the MediaMonkey Installation Package, compress all files, except for `cortina.xml`, with any Zip compressor utility.
 * Rename the resulting zip file to `cortina.mmip` (mmip = MediaMonkey Installer Package).
 * Double-clicking on `cortina.mmip` will automatically start the MediaMonkey installation process.